Pandemic Planning

 3. Enhance the Work-From-Home (WFH) Experience

 Some employers already had flexible WFH arrangements in place before the pandemic but were not—understandably—prepared for a sudden transition to predominantly WFH operations.
-Now best practices have emerged that employers can use both temporarily and permanently in some cases to better manage virtual workforces and enhance the WFH experience for employees.

 4. Navigate Return-To-Work Effectively (RTW)

 Employers are well aware that returning employees to the workplace is not a simple proposition.
-External and internal criteria are needed to determine readiness and timing, both for worksites and the people returning to them.
+External and internal criteria are needed to determine readiness and timing, for worksites and the people returning to them.

 5. Adapt Benefits to Address COVID (and COVID-related) Challenges